saharyi/saharyi.github.io/README.md

-## Welcome to GitHub Pages

 <h1>Sahar Ghassabi</h1>
 Sahar.ghassabi.76@gmail.com

-I have a bachelor's degree from Urmia University and  experience working in the field of Internet of Things, Data Mining and Computer Networks.
+_I have a bachelor's degree from Urmia University and  experience working in the field of Internet of Things, Data Mining and Computer Networks._

 <h2>ACADEMIC RECORDS </h2/